Iceberg connector#

 iceberg.table-statistics-enabled

 Enable Table statistics.
 The equivalent catalog session property is statistics_enabled for session specific use.
-Set to false to disable statistics.
-Disabling statistics means that Cost-based optimizations cannot make better decisions about the query plan.
+Set to false to prevent statistics usage by the Cost-based optimizations to make better decisions about the query plan and therefore improve query processing performance.
+Setting to false is not recommended and does not disable statistics gathering.

 true